 For interest payment, the interest rate for the period (INTP) must take the index into account.
 For instance, INTP = INTR * DAAC * PRFC * INDX /(nb of days in the year).
 The interest amount to pay to the account holder is then position * INTP without additional multiplication by the (inflation) index.

 For redemption, the OFFR must also take into account the index.
-The interest amount to pay to the account holder is then position * OFFR without additional multiplication by the (inflation) index.
+The redemption amount to pay to the account holder is then position * OFFR without additional multiplication by the (inflation) index.